eoinkelly/notes/oauth/oauth.md

 * OAuth is really for delegation not authorization - maybe should have been called "ODelegate"
     * delegates authorization to a authorization provider

+## Aside: OAuth spec requires application/x-www-form-urlencoded for POST requests

+* The OAuth spec does say that POST requests must use the "application/x-www-form-urlencoded" mime type.
+* That mime-type does not support non-ascii characters so the steps are
+    1. encode your text with UTF-8
+    1. encode the UTF-8 stream as `application/x-www-form-urlencoded` (which will add various escape sequences etc.)
+* this has implications for parsing this data too (you have to follow those steps in reverse)

 ## Sources

 * http://oauth.net/